pi22by7/In-Memoria/README.md

 [![npm downloads](https://img.shields.io/npm/dm/in-memoria.svg)](https://www.npmjs.com/package/in-memoria)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-**MCP server that gives AI coding assistants persistent memory and pattern learning.**
+**Persistent memory and pattern learning for AI coding assistants via MCP.**

-AI coding tools suffer from complete memory loss between sessions.
-Every conversation with Claude, Copilot, or Cursor starts from scratch, wasting time and tokens re-explaining your codebase.
+AI coding tools suffer from complete **session amnesia**.
+Every conversation with Claude, Copilot, or Cursor starts from scratch, forcing you to re-explain your codebase architecture, patterns, and preferences repeatedly.

-In Memoria solves **session amnesia** by building persistent intelligence about your code that AI tools can access through the Model Context Protocol.
+In Memoria solves this by building persistent intelligence about your code that AI assistants can access through the Model Context Protocol - giving them memory that persists across sessions.

 ## The Problem